WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 * Enable any referring site to offer privacy-preserving cross-origin prefetch to its users without relying on browser-provided proxy infrastructure.
 * Give origins control over prefetch traffic using existing mechanisms: .well-known/traffic-advice configuration, Sec-Purpose headers.
 * Specify how referrer-provided proxies can be privacy-preserving.
-* Specify how cross-origin/site prefetches can avoid leaking additional information about clients.
+* Specify how cross-origin prefetches can avoid leaking additional information about clients.

 ## Non-goals

 * This proposal is scoped to cross-origin prefetch only.
 Same-origin prefetch and prerendering are out of scope.
-* This proposal does not deprecate the ability of user agents to operate IP anonymizing services for cross-origin/site prefetching.
+* This proposal does not deprecate the ability of user agents to operate IP anonymizing services for cross-origin prefetching.
 That will remain an implementation option.

 ## User research